SummittDweller/PDFUtils/README.md

 ### Logging

-- Logs are written to timestamped files: `pdfutils_YYYYMMDD_HHMMSS.log`
+- Logs are written to timestamped files in the `logfiles/` directory: `logfiles/pdfutils_YYYYMMDD_HHMMSS.log`
 - The log output window in the UI shows real-time operation details
 - Set `logging.DEBUG` for verbose output during development